 Whether you’re a beginner looking for your first PWC or a long time owner with a specific question, we’re here to help.
 We will focus on safety, maintenance, saving money and on teaching you why it is important to understand as much as possible about your personal watercraft.
 PWC riders tend to have a negative reputation from other boaters, and the statistics for accidents skew heavily towards personal watercraft involvement.
 This doesn’t have to be the case.

-As a radiologist with 32 years of trauma experience, I currently cover emergency rooms in over 30 states via telemedicine from home.
+As a radiologist with 32 years of trauma experience, I currently cover emergency rooms in 27 states via telemedicine from home.
 I’ve also raced (and won) several different types of cars and participated in many extreme sports.
 I fully understand the roles that proper training and safety equipment play in accident prevention while participating in extreme sports.

 Anyone active in any of the watersports we cover here must accept that safety is always the primary focus, and that this responsibility always falls on the individual driver, rider, boarder, or diver.
 Most accidents are avoidable.
 It just requires good training and your full attention at all times.